dereneaton/ipyrad/docs/pedicularis_cli.rst

 Starting an ipyrad analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We start by running ipyrad with the ``-n`` argument followed by the name
+Start by using the ``-n`` argument to ipyrad followed by a name
-we want to use for our assembly.
-This creates a parameter input file
+for your assembly.
+This creates a parameter input file (params-name.txt)
-(params-name.txt) for our assembly which includes the Assembly name.
+which includes the Assembly name.
+I'll use the name ``base`` to start,
-I'll use the name ``base`` to indicate that this is the base assembly
+to indicate that this is the base assembly from which we will later
-from which we will later create new branches.
+create new branches.

 .. code:: bash

-    %%bash
     ipyrad -n "base"

 .. parsed-literal::

     New file `params-base.txt` created in /home/deren/Downloads

 Edit the params file